petazeta/youronlineshop/docs/overview.md

 ## Introduction

 This software performs what so called Single Page Application (SPA).
 Any SPA need some services and it is common to use a framework for this purpouse.
 We have developed our own framework which name is: [Linker framework](linkerfmwk.md) or linker ecosystem.
-We are trying to develop it in a modular way so the components are autonomous and can be invoked in different apps.
-However there is a common basic pattern: the "node" object.

 In this guideline we will see some information about the linker ecosystem and the basic services of the SPA, some of them could be included as part of the the linker ecosystem to use them in other applications.